Radon Testing in Peoria, IL

 The Breeze CRM delivers results within minutes of the test period ending.
 As soon as we pull the device, we generate the report and send the digital PDF to you and your agent.
 The report includes the hourly chart, the 48-hour average, tamper indicators, device serial and calibration status, and a clear recommendation based on EPA action levels.
 All results are independently verified by PriorityLab by InspectorLab — a third-party radon laboratory — so the numbers you act on are fully defensible.

-We serve clients within a 2-hour radius of Peoria, Illinois, including Peoria County, Tazewell County, Fulton County, Woodford County, Ogle County, La Salle County, Lee County, and DeKalb County.
+We serve clients within a 2-hour radius of Peoria, Illinois, including Peoria, Tazewell, Fulton, Woodford, Ogle, La Salle, Lee, Winnebago, and DeKalb counties.
 If you are outside these counties, contact us — we will let you know if we can accommodate.

 Chase Owen brings over 12 years of real estate experience evaluating, renovating, and selling thousands of properties for both private clients and investors.
 Chase is Illinois state licensed for radon measurement and InterNACHI certified, with additional training and certifications across the property services industry.
 Every test is deployed, retrieved, and reported by Chase personally — no subcontractors, no rotating technicians.

-Standalone radon test pricing and add-on pricing are listed on our pricing page.
+Standalone radon test pricing and add-on pricing are available on request.
 Most homes test with a single monitor; larger homes or homes with multiple distinct lower levels may require an additional device.
 We will confirm the exact quote before we deploy.
+Get a quote or call (309) 712-4189.

 The radon monitor must run for a full 48 hours under closed-house conditions, per EPA and Illinois protocol.